handrew/browserpilot/readme.md

 Language is the most natural interface through which humans give and receive instructions.
 Instead of writing bespoke automation or scraping code which is brittle to changes, creating and adding agents should be as simple as writing plain English.

-## ⛩️ Architecture and Prompt Patterns

-This repo was inspired by the work of [Yihui He](https://github.com/yihui-he/ActGPT), [Adept.ai](https://adept.ai/), and [Nat Friedman](https://github.com/nat/natbot).
-In particular, the basic abstractions and prompts used were built off of Yihui's hackathon code.
-The idea to preprocess HTML and use GPT-3 to intelligently pick elements out is from Nat (though I haven't yet gotten this working).

-- The prompts used can be found in [instruction compiler](agents/compilers/instruction_compiler.py).
-The base prompt describes in plain English a set of actions that the browsing agent can take, some general conventions on how to write code, and some constraints on its behavior. **These actions correspond one-for-one with methods in `GPTSeleniumAgent`**.
-Those actions, to-date, include:
-    - `env.driver.find_elements(by='id', value=None)` which finds and returns list of WebElement.
-    - `env.find_nearest(e, xpath)` can only be used to locate an element that matches the xpath near element e.
-    - `env.send_keys(text)` is only used to type in string `text`.
-    - `env.get(url)` goes to url.
-    - `env.get_llm_response(text)` that asks AI about a string `text`.
-    - `env.click(element)` clicks the element.
-    - `env.wait(seconds)` waits for `seconds` seconds.
-    - `env.scroll(direction)` scrolls the page.
-    - 🚧 (in development) `env.ask_llm_to_find_element` asks GPT-3 to find specific elements in preprocessed HTML.
-- The rest of the code is basically middleware which exposes a Selenium object to GPT-3. **For each action mentioned in the base prompt, there is a corresponding method in GPTSeleniumAgent.**
-    - An `InstructionCompiler` is used to parse user input into semantically cogent blocks of actions.

 ## 🏗️ Installation

+1. Clone this repo.
-1. `pip install -r requirements.txt`
+2. `pip install -r requirements.txt`
-2. Download Chromedriver (latest stable release) from [here](https://sites.google.com/chromium.org/driver/) and place it in the same folder as this file.
+3. Download Chromedriver (latest stable release) from [here](https://sites.google.com/chromium.org/driver/) and place it in the same folder as this file.
 Unzip.
-3. In Finder, right click the unpacked chromedriver and click "Open".
+4. In Finder, right click the unpacked chromedriver and click "Open".
 This will remove the restrictive default permissions and allow Python to access it.
-4. Create an environment variable in your favorite manner setting OPENAI_API_KEY to your API key.
+5. Create an environment variable in your favorite manner setting OPENAI_API_KEY to your API key.

 ## 🦭 Usage